 The problem stems from how you manage your attention.
-Both boredom and busyness stem from feeling there is a lack of quality in what is covering your attention.
-Boredom is feeling that there are too few high quality ways to spend attention.
+Both boredom and busyness stem from feeling there is a lack of quality in how you focus your attention.
+Boredom is feeling that there are too few high-quality ways to spend attention.
 Busyness is forced boredom.
 This means that you feel there are high quality ways to spend attention, but your attention is being stolen from you before you can use it.

 Boredom (and Busyness) is in Your Mind

-Being engaged, neither busy or bored, happens when your attention is filled with a high quality source.
+Being engaged, neither busy or bored, happens when your attention is focused on high-quality activities.

 You can probably remember times when you were completely engaged.
 This could have been working on a project you were passionate about.
 Spending time with your family, sky diving or vacationing under the sun.
 Why were you engaged in these moments and not in others?

-I’d like to state that the reason was because those experiences had a higher quality.
-This sense of quality you might consider entirely mental, entirely based on your surroundings or some combination of the two.
-Or possibly your entire reality revolves around what you are doing.
+A likely reason was because those experiences had a higher quality.
+They allowed you to enter into an immersive flow state, in which your entire consciousness was devoted to the activity.1 In the best cases your entire reality revolves around what you are doing.
 You’ll understand what I mean if you’ve read Zen and the Art of Motorcycle Maintenance (which, I must admit, inspired most of these ideas).

-Conquering Boredom and Busyness is About Improving Quality
+Conquering Boredom and Busyness is About Improving the Quality of Your Activities

 So how do you improve quality in your experiences?
 I believe there are two major ways you can do it, externally and internally.
-But if you chronically experience busyness (not just being busy, but actively disliking the busyness) or boredom then you would probably need to tackle external and internal factors that contribute to these negative feelings.
+If you are chronically busy (not just being busy, but actively disliking the busyness) or bored then you’ll need to tackle external and internal factors that contribute to these negative feelings.

 Here are some ways to consider improving quality in your experiences: